 More than 2.3 million people downloaded the game, which was played 87 million times and “harnessed 4 million online fans,” according to a 2013 presentation by marketing company Manning Gottlieb OMD.
 The company helped create the game and talked about its success after “Bolt!” won a marketing award.

-says that "teen athletes often chose to drink water during practice because they thought it provided the proper hydration they needed, so we came up with an entertaining and competitive way to reinforce to teens that consuming Gatorade would help them perform better on the field and that water was the enemy of performance."
+The presentation says that “teen athletes often chose to drink water during practice because they thought it provided the proper hydration they needed, so we came up with an entertaining and competitive way to reinforce to teens that consuming Gatorade would help them perform better on the field and that water was the enemy of performance.”
 The presentation has since been removed from the award site but was archived elsewhere.